linker3000/shukran/README.md

 **The header pins must be soldered to the PCB so they point downwards - this also means it's important to buy boards that don't have the header pins pre-soldered to the top of the PCB.**

 The board has a power LED and two LEDs fitted to FT232H pins AC3 and AC4.
-In UART mode, AC3 and AC4 are intended to be used to drive RxLED and TxLED indicators, but they have to be defined as such otherwise they will do nothing unless you specificially control them - see the FTDI docs for the chip.
+In UART mode, AC3 and AC4 are intended to be used to drive RxLED and TxLED indicators, but they have to be defined as such otherwise they will do nothing unless you specificially control them - see the FTDI docs for the chip and the section below on RxTx LEDs.

 ## Using the Shukran